nucleom42/rubee/readme.md

 [Back to content](#content)

-If you want to run any RUBEE command within a specific ENV make sure you added it before a command.
+If you want to run any ruBEE command within a specific ENV make sure you added it before a command.
 For instance if you want to run console in test environment you need to run the following command

 ```bash